-Set forth below are all of the taxes levied for the 2020 tax year by all taxing jurisdictions overlapping the District and the District's 2020 tax rate.
-No recognition is given to local assessments for civic association dues, fire department contributions, solid waste disposal charges or any other levy of entities other than political subdivisions.
+Set forth below are all of the taxes levied for the 2020 tax year by all taxing jurisdictions overlapping the District and the District's anticipated 2021 tax rate.
+None of the other entities have levied a 2021 tax rate, No recognition is given to local assessments for civic association dues, fire department contributions, solid waste disposal charges or any other levy of entities other than political subdivisions.

-Tax Rate per \$100 of Taxable
+per \$1 Tax Rate 00 of Taxable sed Valuation

-sed Valuation

-Fort Bend County (including Drainage District) 0.45321 1.26910
+Fort Bend County (including Drainage District) Lamar Consolidated ISD 0.45321 1.26910

 Total Overlapping Tax Rate \$ 1.72231

 The District(a) 1.21000

 Total Tax Rate \$ 2.93231